Career Pathway (also called a Career Academy) is a great way for seniors to explore an area of

 Application graduation requirement that is required for a diploma.

-Academy course requirements are meant to be flexible.
+Pathway course requirements are meant to be flexible.
 Students can work

 below, especially in cases in which a course was cancelled or could not